HR-CMGT/PRG06-vue-workshop/README.md

 This guide explains how to work with Typescript single file components, using class syntax.
 - Class syntax makes a vue component much easier to read
-- Typescript provides live error checking while typing in your IDE Please note that this syntax is different from the default Javascript syntax that is used in the [Vue Getting Started documentation](https://vuejs.org/v2/guide/)
+- Typescript provides live error checking while typing in your IDE

+Please note that using Class syntax is different from the default Javascript syntax that is used in the [Vue Getting Started documentation](https://vuejs.org/v2/guide/)

 ## Contents